Listanon/Digiclicker/README.md

 NOTE: DigiClicker is still in development!

-You can try out the current state at https://www.pokeclicker.com/
+You can try out the current state at https://www.google.com/

-You can reach out on discord to discuss your ideas and how to implement them: https://discord.gg/a6DFe4p
+You can reach out on discord to discuss your ideas and how to implement them: No Discord link.

 # Developer instructions